-Years of worldwide study prove that using a combination of strict implantation protocol by highly trained staff, and state-of-the-art tools including the use of the latest innovations in companion animal microchips such as thin polymer microchips delivered in smaller needles - can best control the rare instances of microchip migration.
+Years of worldwide study prove that using a combination of strict implantation protocol by highly trained staff, and state-of-the-art tools can best control the rare instances of microchip migration.
 Implantation techniques, choice of implantation site, tensile strength of the microchip casing and syringe specifications all play a role towards minimizing microchip migration.